 Circuit board failure is the least common reason for drive failures.
 The most common fault that shuts down a drive is an over-current fault, of which there are 20-30 causes.
 We start with the dynamics of the motor and move on from there.

-We conduct diode and IGBT tests on the input/output power sections before applying power to the drive unit.
-This is to protect against further damage from a short.
+We perform diode and IGBT testing on the input and output power sections before applying power to help prevent additional damage from a short.

-We power up the unit and perform amp readings and output frequency tests, slowly increasing the voltage until the rated input voltage of the drive is reached.
+We power up the unit gradually while checking amp readings and output frequency until rated input voltage is reached.